 What are symptoms and signs of an Adenovirus 14 infection?

 Adenovirus 14 infections usually begin with cold symptoms such as a cough, "runny nose," and mild fever and possibly throat irritation.
 The majority of infected people have these symptoms for several days (about three to five days), and then the infection clears without any medical treatment.
-However, with some individuals, infection with the adenovirus 14 strain (and rarely a few other strains such as 3, 7, 21, 30) progresses past the three to five days to cause additional symptoms.
+However, with some individuals, infection with the adenovirus 14 strain (and rarely a few other strains such as 3, 7, 21, 30) progresses past the three to five days, causing additional symptoms.
 These symptoms may include diarrhea, bronchitis, eye infections, bladder infection, rash, high fevers, pneumonia, and shortness of breath (dyspnea).
 Although infection with Ad14 has been found in a few isolated individuals, most recent outbreaks have occurred with groups of individuals living in close contact.
 For example, the 2007 outbreak occurred in a military installation in San Antonio, TX, while the 2008 outbreak was in a small community in Alaska.
 A group of individuals that appears very ill (require hospitalization) due to respiratory problems, and are likely due to a "virus," should make clinicians suspect Ad14 as a possible cause of infection.

 Viewers share their comments